We can issue an official Invitation Letter that will bear the stamp of IMCAS Head Office which you can use to obtain your visa.

 • Language: presentations must be written and presented in English.

-• Font: select your font with care (Arial or Calibri instead of Times New).
+• Font: prefer Arial or Calibri rather than Times New.
 Narrow fonts are not recommended.

-• Font size (remote lecture): smallest font size should be 20.
+• Font size (remote lecture): font size should be 20 minimum.
 To check: look at your screen from from 6 ft (2m) away, and then from 12 ft (3,5m)

-• Slides: they will be launched by our AV team at the beginning of your lecture, but you will be given remote control to play them yourself.
-Avoid including styled animations within slides (text appearing or image moving “on click”), to have a smooth flow of your presentation
+• Slides (remote lecture): they will be launched by our AV team at the beginning of your lecture, and you will be given remote control to play them yourself.
+Avoid loud animations or transitions to have a smooth flow of your presentation.

-• Color: choose a color that is readable
+• Color: choose a color that is easily readable.

-• Bullet points: it is recommended to use them in order to convey your message.
-If charts are necessary then make them as clear as possible
+• Bullet points: we recommend them to convey your message.
+If charts are necessary, then make them as clear as possible

-• Patient privacy: you must ensure that the confidentiality of the patients that appear in any and all of your material remains intact.
+• Patient privacy: you must ensure that the confidentiality of the patients that appear in any and all of your materials remains intact.

 • A minimum of 10 Mbps of upload speed from your internet connection: test it here